Body Talk: What Preschoolers Need to Know

 It's during the preschool years that a child begins to acquire a gender identity of a boy or a girl.
 Your daughter may notice that her body is different from that of her younger brother or your son may wonder why his body looks different from mommy's.
 From this very young age, it is critical that your child feels comfortable with asking you questions about her body.
 Children are naturally curious, so always praise your child for asking a question and be honest and straightforward with your answers.

-Talking about Body Parts
+Talking About Body Parts

-It is best to be brief and to the point in your talks.
+Ages 2 to 4 It is best to be brief and to the point in your talks.
 If your child asks, you can explain that there are girl body parts and boy body parts.
 Referring to genitals as simply “private parts” is the most basic explanation for a two- to four-year-old.
 “At this age, real body part names can be mimicked in public," explains Kaiser Permanente pediatrician Dr. Carol-Lynn Barksy.
 "This can lead to embarrassment and toddler fixation on genitals because a child may get positive reinforcement, such as dramatic responses from people around them, when they bring up anatomically correct names at young age.”

-It is more developmentally appropriate to start using the real words for body parts instead of play words because it will help your child to better understand his body.
+Age 4 to 5 It is more developmentally appropriate to start using the real words for body parts instead of play words because it will help your child to better understand his body.
 At this age, you can explain to your child that his body will change as he grows and impress upon him the importance of asking when a question comes up.

 Where Do Babies Come From?